 |Toxicity||Toxic to dogs and cats|

 For such stunning flowers, dahlias are actually fairly easy to grow.
-Similar to many bulbed flowers, dahlias are grown from tubers, which can be started indoors in early spring and moved outdoors once the danger of frost has passed.
-(Likewise, you can wait until the soil has warmed and dried a bit in the spring, then plant them directly outdoors.)
+Dahlias grow from tubers, not bulbs, which you can start them indoors in early spring and move or plant them outdoors once the danger of frost has passed.
+(Likewise, you can wait until the soil has warmed and dried a bit in the spring, then plant the tubers directly outdoors.)

-In order to flower well, dahlias need full sun, preferably at least six to eight hours a day.
-In hotter climates (primarily USDA zones 8 and up) they will do better with a bit of shade during the peak afternoon hours, when the sun is especially hot and therefore can risk burning the plants.
+In order to produce an abundance of blooms, dahlias require full sun, preferably at least six to eight hours a day.
+In hotter climates (primarily USDA zones 8 and up) they will benefit from a bit of shade during the peak afternoon hours when the sun is especially hot and can burn the plants.